What is venture capital and when is it right for your early-stage business?

 In 2019, there was a record amount of venture capital investment in the UK.
 The trend is set to continue, with more than £2.6 billion of funds invested into British businesses in the first quarter of 2020.
 In this article, we look at the rise of venture capital in the UK, the types of businesses receiving support, and the pros and cons of this method of funding a business.

 Venture capital, sometimes known as VC, is a form of private equity business funding.
 In exchange for an equity stake, venture capitalists invest in primarily early-stage businesses.
 These include new ventures, startups and scale-ups, following on from seed funding.
 Businesses can receive venture capital funding throughout the early and middle stages of their growth cycle.
 This can be staged over a series of multiple funding rounds, allowing businesses to fundraise as needed, all the way up until an initial public offering (IPO).

-How venture capitalists invest in businesses
+How venture capitalists invest in early-stage businesses

 Operating in limited partnership with a range of different entities, from high-net-worth individuals to pension funds, venture capitalists raise funds from various sources to invest in new businesses.
 Each partner invests with the expectation that they will receive a significant return over the medium-to-long term.
 Some of the world’s most recognisable brands have received venture capital funding, such as Google and Uber in the US, or ASOS and Zoopla in the UK.
 Each raised various sums through multiple funding rounds.
 This flexibility allows businesses to raise anywhere from £500,000 to tens of millions.

 Is venture capital funding right for your business?